 If your feet sweat, you owe it to yourself to find a boat shoe that helps alleviate the problem without sacrificing quality in other areas.
 The Top-Side Billfish Ultralite provides everything you need.

 More than anything, boat shoes should provide traction on a boat deck.
-That’s how they got their name, after all.
-But not all boats shoes are the same, including when it comes to traction.
+That’s how they got their name, after all, but not all boats shoes are the same, including when it comes to traction.

 Columbia’s PFG Bahama Vent Slip-On offers a ton of traction, whether you’re on deck or land.
-It also includes other features, such as a lightweight feel and overall comfort that make it one of the best shoes for fishing – especially when you spend a lot of time on your feet when fishing, or during any other outdoor activity.
+It also includes other features, such as a lightweight feel and overall comfort that make it one of the best shoes for fishing – especially when you spend a lot of time on your feet when fishing or during any other outdoor activity.

 The PFG Bahama consists of an upper assembled from canvas and leather and provides excellent airflow for better breathability and overall comfort.
 It even looks like a traditional water shoe and has some of the same attributes, including how well it drains and disperses water.
-You can even wear it in the water without the feeling of excess sogginess that you experience in some other boat shoes.
+You even can wear it in the water without the feeling of excess sogginess that you experience with some other boat shoes.